- Your green webshop for beautiful and healthy skin and more…

 “There is, no I can't.
 There's only, I want to. ” This is the philosophy of 40-year-old Vasilis Douros, who started his own company in Tripolis in the center of Peloponnese, just when the Greek economy was shaking.

 The origin of the name Snob Duck: it was inspired by his stay in the ski resort in Kalavryta.
-“I used to live next door to a boarding house with a lot of ducks in the yard.
-Every morning when I left home to work, they followed me, but at the same time they didn't let me get close to them.
+"I used to live next door to a boarding house with a lot of ducks in the yard.
+Every morning when I left home to go to work, they followed me, but at the same time they didn't let me get close to them.
+That's how I got the name.
 And we must also remember that ducks are a symbol of cleanliness. "

 “I use the cold method for my products.
 I am using two bases.
 The first contains the oils I use such as olive oil, coconut oil and almond oil, and the other contains water and sodium hydroxide.
 Sometimes I use fruit or herbal juices instead of water.
 When I mix these materials I blend them slowly and 'saponification' starts.
 This means that soda reacts with the oils and the soap starts to thicken, it becomes more viscous, like honey. "